githubharald/SimpleHTR/README.md

 Handwritten Text Recognition (HTR) system implemented with TensorFlow (TF) and trained on the IAM off-line HTR dataset.
 This Neural Network (NN) model recognizes the text contained in the images of segmented words as shown in the illustration below.
 As these word-images are smaller than images of complete text-lines, the NN can be kept small and training on the CPU is feasible.
-3/4 of the words from the validation-set are correctly recognized and the character error rate is around 10%.
+3/4 of the words from the validation-set are correctly recognized and the character error rate is around 11%.
 I will give some hints how to extend the model in case you need larger input-images (e.g. to recognize text-lines) or want better recognition accuracy.

 ![htr](./doc/htr.png)

 ## Run demo

-Go to the `model/` directory and unzip the file `model.zip` (pre-trained on the IAM dataset).
+[Download the model](https://www.dropbox.com/s/lod3gabgtuj0zzn/model.zip?dl=1) trained on the IAM dataset.
-Take care that the unzipped files are placed directly into the `model/` directory and not some subdirectory created by the unzip-program.
+Put the contents of the file `model.zip` into the `model` of the repository.
 Afterwards, go to the `src/` directory and run `python main.py`.
 The input image and the expected output is shown below.